RepoTransBench: A Real-World Multilingual Benchmark for Repository-Level Code Translation: Experimental Setup

 \subsection{Execution Environment}

 To prevent LLMs from generating malicious code that could execute on the local machine and cause damage, we run the generated code in a sandbox (an isolated environment).
-We use \textit{Docker}~\cite{docker} as our code execution space.
-To check the executability of the Python projects in Section~\ref{FinalFiltering}, we install both \textit{Python 2.7}~\cite{python27} and \textit{Python 3.10}~\cite{python310} versions in the Docker container and all needed packages by \textit{PyPI pip}~\cite{pip}.
-For the Java environment, we consistently use the \textit{Oracle JDK 11}~\cite{jdk11}.
-Additionally, we bridge Docker's network with the local machine, allowing it to access the internet to ensure the dependencies in the ``pom.xml'' file can be successfully installed.
+We use \textit{Docker}~\cite{docker} as our code execution space, and bridge Docker's network with the local machine, allowing it to access the internet to ensure the dependencies in the ``pom.xml'' file can be successfully installed.